BrightChamps Logo

 Step 4: If the number is not included, use an open circle (○).
 If the inequality includes the number, use a closed circle (●).
 For x >3, draw an open circle at 3 in the number line.

-Step 6: Pick any number from the shaded part and put it in the original inequality equation to see if it works.
-Try x = 4 in x + 2 >5
+Step 6: Pick any number from the shaded region and substitute it into the original inequality to verify.
+Try x = 4 in \(x + 2 >5\)

 We got that 6 is greater than 5, and satisfies the given inequality.